 Humans aren’t the only organisms who love marijuana.
-Growers know about the other ones all too well: spider mites and broad mites, thrips, aphids, root aphids, whiteflies, powdery mildew, fungus gnats, and gray mold have visited most growers’ plants at one time or another.
-They can ruin a crop, or lower its harvest value and quality, in a very short time.
+Growers know the other ones all too well: spider mites and broad mites, thrips, aphids, root aphids, whiteflies, powdery mildew, fungus gnats, and gray mold have visited most growers’ plants at one time or another.

-Ethical growers seek non-poisonous pesticides and fungicides, but are faced with a confusing, dizzying array of products and product claims.
-Many so-called natural marijuana pest control products contain Neem, horticultural soap, sulfur, or herbal extracts.
-Azamax, made by the Scotts Miracle-Gro company General Hydroponics, contains a Neem extract, is very expensive, and doesn’t always work well.
-Sulfur burners work well against powdery mildew, but are a big hassle and dangerous and messy to use.
+Ethical growers seek non-poisonous pesticides and fungicides, but are faced with a confusing, dizzying array of products and unproven product claims.
+Many so-called natural marijuana pest control products contain Neem, horticultural soap, sulfur, spinosad, pyrethrin, or herbal extracts.

-Most non-chemical products used to fight aphids, thrips, mites and other insect pests must be applied every 2-3 days for 21 days or longer due to the hatchling cycle that can see you kill off all the adults but a new set of babies hatches a few days later, so you have to spray and spray and spray again.
-It takes work to mix foliar spray and root drench in an effort to save your marijuana plants, and many growers tried Azamax and other expensive control products and found they don’t work so well and are very expensive to use.
+Most non-chemical products used to fight aphids, thrips, mites and other insect pests must be applied every 1-3 days for 21 days or longer due to the hatchling cycle that can see you kill off all adults, but not eggs, so a new set of babies hatches a few days later, and you have to spray and spray and spray again.

-Some people think you can just buy rosemary oil and other essential oils, put them into water, and spray them on plants.
+Some people would think you can just buy rosemary oil and other essential oils, put them into water, and spray them on plants.
 But it doesn’t work that way.
 That’s why SNS uses a customized, proprietary distillation and refining system that they call “The Dragon” to extract essential oils and other materials from organic plants known to have anti-pest and fungicidal properties.

 There are other problems with pesticides and fungicides.
 In most legalized cannabis states, state regulators generate lengthy lists of natural and chemical pesticides and fungicides that can or can’t be used on marijuana.
 The federal government also has a say in which products can be used on consumable agricultural crops.

-Grower can avoid worries about those lists because SNS has such high standards for its product formulas, ingredients, and manufacturing techniques that its products are exempt from EPA regulation.
-They’re designated as “minimum risk pesticides” that pose little to no risk to human health or the environment, and as such are exempted from the requirement that they be registered under the Federal Insecticide, Fungicide, and Rodenticide (FIFRA) Act.
-Such exemption comes because SNS did the hard work to create totally safe products made from Nature.
-They also went the extra mile by instituting a heavy metals testing program.
+Grower don’t need to worry about those lists if they use SNS–the company has such high standards for product formulas, ingredients, and manufacturing techniques that its products are exempt from EPA regulation.
+They’re designated “minimum risk pesticides” that pose little to no risk to human health or the environment, and are exempted from the requirement that they be registered under the Federal Insecticide, Fungicide, and Rodenticide (FIFRA) Act.

-And because SNS products are exempt from EPA registration, legal cannabis growers who are required to report use of EPA-registered pesticides and fungicides can use SNS products and save time and money because reporting isn’t necessary.
 Not only that, cannabis crops grown using only SNS products for control of pests, molds and mildews won’t contain harmful pesticide or fungicide residues that cause state cannabis regulators and dispensaries to trash buds due to toxic contamination.

 Cannabis Pest Control Products With Long Shelf Life

-If you’ve ever tried to brew your own compost tea, or used so-called natural pesticides and fungicide products, you’ve probably experience fermentation or spoilage.
+If you’ve ever tried to brew your own compost tea, or used so-called natural pesticides and fungicide products, you’ve probably experienced fermentation or spoilage.
 I’ve thrown away numerous batches of compost tea that I made myself, or purchased from a grow store, along with batches of root zone beneficial microbes and other products because they’d gone bad.
-The smell of rotten eggs isn’t what you want to smell when you open a newly-bought bottle!

 SNS scientists explained why competing brands often fail that way.
 Raw materials can’t all just be thrown into solution together at the same time, stirred, bottled, and shipped, they said.
 Instead, the product’s components must be carefully added to solution in a certain order, at the right temperature, and with the right carrier materials.
-Otherwise, product spoilage happens.
+Otherwise, spoilage happens.

 Because I grow marijuana indoors and outdoors in a region where aphids, thrips, spider mites, budworms, powdery mildew and botrytis (gray mold) are commonly found in the environment, I’ve fought many battles to protect my marijuana plants.

-For example, I had three adult clones from the same motherplant that were infested with weird white aphids that looked like furry, science-fiction dinosaurs.
-I sprayed one plant with Azamax, one with horticultural soap and Neem, and one with an SNS product.
+For example, I had three adult clones from the same motherplant infested with weird white aphids that looked like furry, science-fiction dinosaurs.
+I sprayed one plant with Azamax, one with horticultural soap and Neem, one with an SNS product.
 I followed the manufacturer’s instructions for spray dosage, timing, and day intervals.
+Of the three sprays, the SNS did the best to immediately shrivel the adult aphids, their eggs, and hatchlings.

 Now let’s take a brief look at some of several SNS products that deter and/or kill marijuana attackers:

-SNS-203 is a concentrated anti-pest formula you can use as a foliar spray and as a soil drench to kill and repel fungus gnats, root aphids, thrips, whiteflies, and similar pests.It contains pure rosemary and clove extracts specifically made for horticultural use.
+SNS-203 is a concentrated anti-pest formula used as a foliar spray and as a soil drench to kill and repel fungus gnats, root aphids, thrips, whiteflies, and similar pests.
+It contains pure rosemary and clove extracts specifically made for horticultural use.
 SNS-203 also attacks fungi and algae that provide food for some marijuana pests.
 It kills marijuana pests directly by deleting their body fluids… turning them into crispy critters.
-You can use SNS-203 in pure hydroponics systems such as deep water culture.
+Use SNS-203 in pure hydroponics systems such as deep water culture.

-As you may have had the bad luck to find out, root aphids are vicious and hard to kill.I recommend dosing your plants with SNS-203 as a preventive whether you suspect you have root aphids or not.
+As you may have had the bad luck to find out, root aphids are vicious and hard to kill.
+I recommend dosing your plants with SNS-203 as a preventive whether you suspect you have root aphids or not.
 It’s one of few products marijuana growers can use to stop root aphids.

-SNS-209 is a systemic pest control formula that enters your plants and makes them taste bad so marijuana pests won’t want to eat them.
+SNS-209 is a systemic pest control formula that enters plants and makes them taste bad so marijuana pests won’t want to eat them.
 The bad taste comes from rosemeric acid, which doesn’t harm your plants or you.
-This formula doesn’t kill pests on contact, it just makes your plants unappealing to them.
-You feed it to your cannabis plants from the start of growth and continue for 2-3 weeks.
-Then you discontinue use and administer the product again every 2-3 weeks.
+This formula doesn’t kill pests on contact, it just makes plants unappealing to them.
+You feed it to your cannabis plants from start of growth and continue for 2-3 weeks.
+Then discontinue use and administer the product again every 2-3 weeks.
 It can stay in your hydroponics reservoir and works fine with hydroponics nutrients.

 SNS-244 is a potent fungicide that comes as a ready-to-use and a concentrate.
 It’s designed to kill fungi and mildew, and can be effective against powdery mildew and even gray mold.
 Not only does it stomp fungi and mold spores, it also strengthens your marijuana plants so they can better resist fungi and molds.

-In contrast, the people at Sierra Natural Science are friendly, transparent, grower-centered, scientifically-minded, and committed to making products that stop mites, aphids, whiteflies, thrips, powdery mildew, gray mold and other cannabis enemies in the safest, fastest, most cost-effective ways possible.
 The SNS team is made up of honest people who work passionately to innovate safe, natural products that help marijuana growers guard their plants to ensure clean, huge harvests.
 They know how important organic, safe materials are, especially for organic marijuana growers.
-They enjoy talking to growers and are happy to explain how best to mix and match their products to protect your crops the most.

 Some final notes on using SNS products: